 In this year’s Cultural Night we highlight China.
 In addition to our featured cuisines from around the world, this year’s Cultural Night will spotlight dishes from the various regions of China prepared by our Chinese student and scholars.

 The schedule is as follows:

 6 – 7 pm: Buffet dinner of international cuisine.

 This is a very popular event so we highly encourage everyone to reserve your seats by March 31.
 Please go to: bit.ly/PIsa1Z to reserve your seats.
 Please indicate how many guests you are bringing.
 Guests with reservations will be given the priority to be seated.
 For safety reason, we will not allow guests standing along the aisles of the gymnasium.
 Without prior reservations, we cannot guarantee seats.

 Tickets are $3 (with Salem State ID) and $5 (all others) with advance reservations.
 Without advance reservations, tickets are $5 (with Salem State ID) and $7 (all others).
 Children 12 years old and below are free.

 For more information about the Cultural Night, please contact email@example.com or call 978.542.6351.

-Please join us to celebrate our diversity and be part of this worthwhile cause.
+Please join us to celebrate our diversity.

 CIE IN THE NEWS